kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 ### Look into local options

 Many larger companies have satellite branches that may be an option for you if you'd prefer not to move.
-Microsoft and Google have satellite branches in Los Angeles, for example, and Snapchat, Tinder, Riot Games have their headquarters here too.
-You may find pleasant surprises if you look around.
+For example, Microsoft and Google have satellite branches in Los Angeles and Snapchat, Tinder, Riot Games are based here.
+You may find nice surprises if you look around.

 ### Configure LinkedIn to work for you